segmentio/segment-docs/src/connections/destinations/catalog/movable-ink/index.md

 ---
+title: Movable Ink Destination
+beta: true
 rewrite: true
-title: Movable Ink Destination
+partner-contact: support@movableink.com
 ---

 [Movable Ink](https://movableink.com/) lets email marketers deliver jaw-dropping customer experiences.
 Our cloud-based software activates any data to generate intelligent content at the moment of open.

 This destination is maintained by [Movable Ink](https://movableink.com/).
 If you have any issues, please contact Movable Ink at support@movableink.com.

-_**NOTE:** Movable Ink is currently in beta and this doc was last updated on March 14, 2018.
-This means that there may still be some bugs for us to iron out and we're excited to hear your thoughts.
-If you are interested in joining or have any feedback to help us improve the Movable Ink Destination and its documentation, and please [let us know](https://segment.com/help/contact)!_
+_**NOTE:** Movable Ink is currently in beta and this doc was last updated on March 14, 2018._

 ## Getting Started